 2018 Triangle Smart Cities Summit

-Mark your calendar for the 2018 Triangle Smart Cities Summit presented by the City of Raleigh and NC State University: October 31, 8:30am – 4:00pm, Raleigh Convention Center.
-This year's themes include: Security & Privacy, Big Data, Health & Public Safety, Energy & Infrastructure, Citizen Engagement, Transportation & Logistics.
+The 2018 Triangle Smart Cities Summit presented by the City of Raleigh and NC State University took place October 31 at the Raleigh Convention Center.
+This year's themes included: Security & Privacy, Big Data, Health & Public Safety, Energy & Infrastructure, Citizen Engagement, Transportation & Logistics.

 NSF Grant Funds Smart City Research to Tackle Regional Problems with Serious Games